thin-edge/thin-edge.io-specs/src/software-management/sm-agent.md

 # FAQs on design choices

-**Q:** Why have dedicated topics for each operation like `tedge/operations/software-update` and `tedge/operations-status/software-update`?
+**Q:** Why have dedicated topics for each operation like `tedge/inbound/software/list`, `tedge/inbound/firmware/update` and `tedge/outbound/software/list`?
 Why not just use a single topic like `tedge/operations` and keep the operation type in the TEdge JSON payload in a `type` field or something like that?

+**A:** The `inbound` and `outbound` pairs are there for request-response handling.
-**A:** Having dedicated topics would be easier if different operations are handled by different Thin Edge components like `sm-agent` handling software update operations, a `fw-agent` handling firmware update operations etc. Each component can have dedicated request response topics and just deal with the request/responses for that component.
+Even for different operations like software update, firmware update etc, having dedicated topics would be easier if different operations are handled by different Thin Edge components like `sm-agent` handling software update operations, a `fw-agent` handling firmware update operations etc.
+Each component can have dedicated request response topics and just deal with the request/responses for that component.
 Keeping a single topic with the operation `type` in the payload will force every component to read every operation message and filter only the ones that are meant for them.
 But, if we plan to have a single component process all the operations, having a single topic might be okay.
-But even in such a scenario, we could have dedicated topics like `tedge/operations/software-update` and `tedge/operations/firmware-update` and have that operations-agent subscribe to `tedge/operations/+` and derive the operation type from the last topic level.
+But even in that case, we could have dedicated topics like `tedge/inbound/software/update` and `tedge/inbound/firmware/update` and have that operations-agent subscribe to `tedge/inbound/+` and derive the operation type from the last topic level.